karabanb/ceidg_datasets/README.md

 Repository with samples of datasets created from data collected from CEIDG registry.
 [Centralna Ewidencja Dzialalnosci Gospodarczej](https://prod.ceidg.gov.pl/CEIDG/CEIDG.Public.UI/Search.aspx).

+Repository contains two datasets:

+* Continuity of the business in next 12 months.
+* Survival of businesses registred in 2012.

 Each dataset has been made from raw entry looks like this:

 ``` json